 Your doctor will conduct a general physical exam and assess signs and symptoms that may indicate a neurological disease.
 A diagnosis of Krabbe disease is based on a series of tests, which may include the following.

 A blood sample and small skin sample (biopsy) will be sent to a laboratory to assess the level of GALC enzyme activity.
 Very low or no GALC activity level may indicate Krabbe disease.

-Although the results of these tests can help the doctor make a diagnosis, they don't provide evidence of how quickly the disease may progress.
-For example, a very low GALC activity finding doesn't always mean that the condition will advance rapidly.
+Although the results help a doctor make a diagnosis, they don't provide evidence of how quickly the disease may progress.
+For example, very low GALC activity doesn't always mean that the condition will advance rapidly.

 - Sakai N. Pathogenesis of leukodystrophy for Krabbe disease: Molecular mechanism and clinical treatment.
 Brain & Development.
 2009;31:485.

 - Suzuki K. Globoid cell leukodystrophy (Krabbe's disease): Update.
 Journal of Child Neurology.
 2003;18:595.